Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 `destination_fields`, `source_fields` `note_types`, and `styles`.

-??? quote "Click here to see the full AJT Pitch Accent config"
+??? example "Click here to see the full AJT Pitch Accent config"

     ```json
     {